-Filing the Declaration of Candidacy for Degree form indicates anticipated degree completion.
-It also confirms participation in a commencement ceremony.
+Filing the Declaration of Candidacy for Degree form allows for notification of desire to participate in a commencement ceremony.
 Deadline to sign up to participate in the main campus December Commencement Ceremony is in mid-October.
 The deadline to sign up to participate in the main campus May Commencement Ceremony is in mid-March.